lfit/itpol/linux-workstation-security.md

 ##### In-browser password manager

-Every browser has a mechanism for saving passwords that is fairly secure and can sync with vendor-provided cloud storage by first encrypting the data with a passphrase.
-However, this mechanism has important disadvantages:
+Every browser has a mechanism for saving passwords that is fairly secure and can sync with vendor-maintained cloud storage while keeping the data encrypted with a user-provided passphrase.
+However, this mechanism has important
+disadvantages:

 1. It does not work across browsers
 2. It does not offer any way of sharing credentials with team members